mcci-catena/mcci-catena-provision/README.md

 ### Catena Script File

 A number of provisioning scripts are provided for setting up Catenas; the files are named as `{script}.cat`.
-If your Catena has already been set up at the factory, you can use `catena-otaa.cat`.
 Here is the base script used for sigfox network:

-* `catena-sigfox-base-otaa.cat` - Configure a Catena for OTAA
+* `catena-sigfox-base.cat` - Configure a Catena

 The scripts conventionally get information from variables that are set up by you or by the script.
 The variables are:

 * `BASENAME` - The base name to be used for devices.
 This must be a legal DNS-like name (letters, digits and dashes).
-The device EUI is appended to the name.
-If you want a dash as a separator between the basename and the DEVEUI, you must end the basename value with a dash.
+The device ID is appended to the name.
+If you want a dash as a separator between the basename and the device ID, you must end the basename value with a dash.
 * `DEVTYPEID` - The device type id is a unique identifier for the application on the network.
 * `PAC` - The PAC is a unique value for proves the ownership of end-device on the network.
 * `KEY` - The key is a unique identifier which used to secure the communication between the device and the network.
 It is only known by the device and by the application.